SFTtech/openage/doc/code/logger.md

  - "c++-style" with `operator <<` ("iostreams")
  - "c-style" with `.fmt()` ("printf")

-All input is appended to the internal `log::message` object, which can be obtained by auto-conversion to `log::message`.
+All input is appended to the internal `log::message` object.
+The `MessageBuilder` is auto-converted to `log::message` if needed.

 #### message